ckeditor/ckeditor4-docs/docs/guide/dev/features/autocomplete/README.md

 new CKEDITOR.plugins.autocomplete( editor, config );
 ```

-You can check the complete solution in the [documentation code samples repository](https://github.com/ckeditor/ckeditor-docs-samples/tree/master/tutorial-autotag/autotag).
+You can review and download the complete solution in the [documentation code samples repository](https://github.com/ckeditor/ckeditor-docs-samples/tree/master/tutorial-autotag/autotag).

+{@img assets/img/autocomplete_03.png Custom autocomplete implementation with GitHub tickets.}

-## Autocomplete Demo
+## Autocomplete Demos

 See the [working "Autocomplete" sample](https://sdk.ckeditor.com/samples/autocomplete.html) to check how autocomplete helps create a useful templating system, saving your time and limiting the opportunity to make mistakes.

+Check the ["Autotag Plugin (Creating a Custom Autocomplete Plugin)"](https://sdk.ckeditor.com/samples/autotag.html) sample to see the working Autotag plugin created in this tutorial.

 ## Related Features